Review

 Morality/Parental Warnings:

-– You can buy things like a fortune telling set, or get items referencing other religions/Greek gods/Zodiacs, wizard/witch hats, etc.
+You can buy things like a fortune telling set, or get items referencing other religions/Greek gods/Zodiacs, wizard/witch hats, etc. There is a character who will tell you your fortune.

 About Catoons